Cities

 And numbed service with a smile.

 No!
-God I don’t want this
+God I don’t want

 Give me a word to speak